dashingsoft/pyarmor/src/user-guide.md

 For cx_Freeze, py2app, it's almost same as py2exe.
 Learn more options about command [pack](#pack)

+What does command `pack` do?
+Refer to [pack-obfuscated-scripts.rst](../docs/pack-obfuscated-scripts.rst)

 Quick start from the following template scripts

 * [pack-obfuscated-scripts.bat](examples/pack-obfuscated-scripts.bat) for Windows